zixipay/zixipay.github.io/merchant.md

 ### IPN Callback Parameters
-If the IPN Callback URL is set in the Merchant settings, an HTTP POST request will be made to the defined URL with the following parameteres:
+If the IPN Callback URL is set in the Merchant settings, an HTTPS POST will be made to the URL with the following parameteres:

 **Parameters:**